mahdipedro/mahdipedro.github.io/_teaching/2014-spring-teaching-1.md

 location: "Pullman, WA"
 ---

-I Assisted the instructor in designing syllabus and projects.
+I assisted the instructor in designing syllabus and projects.
 I held lab sessions of the course which included mentoring student projects and showing them the demos of the upcoming projects.

 Heading 1
 ======